zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Distributed load balancer cache

 You can choose to distribute the load balancer cache between API Gateway's instances.
-To distribute the load balancer cache is is necessary that the caching service is running.
+To distribute the load balancer cache it is necessary that the caching service is running.
 Gateway service instances are reuqired to have the same DN (Distinguished name) on the server certificate.

 Use the following procedure to distribute the load balancer cache between API Gateway's instances.